The Trump administration is proposing several options for limiting perchlorate in drinking water, including leaving the chemical unregulated.

 The US Environmental Protection Agency proposed on May 23 to set a maximum contaminant level of 56 parts per billion of perchlorate in drinking water.
 In contrast, California set its maximum contaminant level for perchlorate at 6 ppb in 2007.

-Eric Olsen of the Natural Resources Defense Counsel, an environmental group that sued the EPA to set a standard for perchlorate in drinking water, says the agency’s plan puts Americans at risk, stating that the limit should be one-tenth to one-fiftieth the proposed level to protect health.
+Eric Olsen of the Natural Resources Defense Counsel, an environmental group that sued the EPA to set a standard for perchlorate in drinking water, says the agency’s plan puts Americans at risk, stating that the limit should be at least 10 times lower to protect health.
 He calls the proposal a “Trump administration gift to polluters and water utilities that have lobbied to be off the hook for cleaning up the problem.”